nod-ai/SHARK-TestSuite/e2eshark/README.md

  compilation errors, then test will report the stage at which compilation failed.

  Test is organized starting with framework: pytorch, tensorflow, onnx For each framework category, multiple modes are tested.

+ - pytroch : starting model is a pytorch model
+ - tensorflow : stating model is a tensorflow model (no test at present, planned for later)
+ - onnx : starting model is an onnx model (work in progress in setting this up)

  Following up-to three modes are supported based upon what is possible for a framework:

  - direct: Framework -> Torch MLIR -> Compiled artefact -> Run target backend
  - onnx: Framework -> ONNX -> Import as torch onnx in Torch MLIR -> Torch MLIR -> Compiled artefact -> Run target backend